TanStack/query/docs/src/pages/plugins/createAsyncStoragePersistor.md

   /** The key to use when storing the cache to localstorage */ key?: string
   /** To avoid localstorage spamming,
-   * pass a time in ms to throttle saving the cache to disk */ throttleTime?: number
+   * pass a time in ms to debounce saving the cache to disk */ debounceTime?: number
 }

 interface AsyncStorage {